 Friday: Ultimate Zombie Apocalypse Survival Challenge. (opens Word doc)

-Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 average, 8-1 maximum student-instructor ratio so critical for high-level outdoor educational programs.
-Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997!
+Senior Instructor Charlie Borrowman leads this course assisted by Heather Carmichael.
+In addition, Kim & Chris Chisholm direct programs every week with our professionally-trained staff instructors who make up our hallmark 6-1 average student-instructor ratio so critical for high-level outdoor educational programs.
+Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997.